belcour/AltaBRDF/README.md

 ## Build

 To build this package, you can SCons or CMake.
-For example with scons:
+For example, using CMake:

+    $ mkdir build
+    $ cd build
+    $ cmake -DEIGEN3_INCLUDE_DIR=/usr/include/eigen3 ..
-    $ scons install
+    $ make && make install

 The 'install' flag, will automatically move the resulting library to the Mitsuba plugin directory so that it is readily usable.
-Make sure that both Mitsuba and ALTA are available in the environment variables (you can do this by sourcing the setpath.sh or both softwares).
+Make sure that both Mitsuba and ALTA are available in the environment variables (you can do this by sourcing the `setpath.sh` or both softwares).

 ## Usage